seandearnaley/code-diagram-generator/README.md

 ## Installation

+I recommend running `docker-compose up` to run the application.
+Make sure you set your repo path in the root .env (rename .env.example) If you want to run the application locally, follow these steps:

 1. Clone this repository to your local machine.
-2. Navigate to the `fastapi/` directory and set up the FastAPI backend.
+2. Navigate to the `fastapi/` directory and set up the FastAPI backend. (change your env.example)
-3. Navigate to the `nextjs/` directory and set up the Next.js frontend.
+3. Navigate to the `nextjs/` directory and set up the Next.js frontend. (install etc.)
 4. Configure Docker Compose if you want to run the services using Docker containers.

 ## Running the Application